Vulturul2k/Proiect-OOP/README.md

 ### MoviePage
 1. moviePage - this method help the user to go to movie page and to see al the movies from his country
 2. userMovies - is a method that returns all the movies that could be seen in a country
-### SeeDetails
-1. purchase - this method let User buy a movie , using tokens
-2. watch - let him watch a movie he owns
 ### Info
 1. showCredentials - this method display the credentials of a user
 2. showMovie - this method display a movie